eshwen/VBFHToInv-nanoAOD-tools/crab/README.md

 python run_skims_priv_condor.py <txt file containing file list> <year>
 ```

 Note that these are _positional_ arguments, so have to be given in that order.
 You can specify a specific output directory with the option `--outdir` before the positional arguments.
 If not, one will be created for you.
+Unfortunately, Condor submission in general doesn't work on `/eos` so you will have to specify a directory on `/afs` if using lxplus.
 An example command would be

 ```bash
 python --outdir ./skimmed_ttH/ run_skims_priv_condor.py file_lists/ttH_2016_v1.txt 2016